caseymcgon/climate-energy-data/Projects/project-ideas/README.md

 ## Climate Project Ideas

-paying it forward -- ideas for climate-based projects for Ischool classes
+paying it forward: ideas for climate-based projects for Ischool classes